sara2815/ExpenseTracker/README.md

 beneficial to me and to other students.

 ### User Stories
-- *As a user, I want to be able to create a transaction.*
-- *As a user, I want to be able to add a transaction (gain or expenditure) to my tracker.*
+- *As a user, I want to be able to create and add a transaction (gain or expenditure) to my tracker.*
 - *As a user, I want to be able to view my past transactions.*
 - *As a user, I want to be shown my current balance.*
 - *As a user, I want to be able to view only my expenditure history.*